pubnub/angular-js/blog_02.md

 a number of useful patterns and techniques for AngularJS developers have popped up, for example:

-* an Angular service to inject the PubNub object into controllers
+* an Angular service to inject the data sync PubNub connector into controllers
 * an Angular-friendly mechanism for binding events to the root scope
 * additional bookkeeping functions for providing easy access to collections (such as the presence and channels lists)

 We're continuously updating this library - for example, updated presence API support will be coming soon.
-We're also actively exploring more features in this library, such as PubNub-enabled Angular directives and integration with the AngularJS promise framework, so stay tuned and let us know here (https://github.com/pubnub/angular-js/issues) if you have any ideas for future enhancements!
+We're also actively exploring more features in this library, such as PubNub-enabled Angular directives and integration with the AngularJS promise framework.
+So stay tuned and let us know here [PubNub AngularJS on GitHub](https://github.com/pubnub/angular-js/issues) if you have any ideas for future enhancements!

 The PubNub AngularJS library should look familiar to experienced developers in Angular development as well as to folks who have explored